10 August 2019

 Administrative strike off of a British Virgin Islands company

-The Registrar may strike a company off the Register on a number of different grounds, including:
+The Registrar may strike a company off the Register for a number of different reasons, including:

 - the failure of a company to appoint a registered agent in the BVI;

 - the failure of a company to file any return, notice or document that it is required to file under the BVI Business Companies Act (as amended);